How to extract Gaia data - Gaia Users

 Query Results tab (see the "Understanding the Query Results" section of this tutorial to learn more details about the content of this tab).

-Each row of the Jobs list contains relevant information about the jobs previously launched by the user, like:
+Each row of the Jobs list contains relevant information about the jobs previously launched, like:

 - The status (a job can be succesfully finished, failed, or it can be under execution),